 A hard credit pull sometimes damages a credit score by up to five points for each application submitted.
 Five points may not seem like much, but many people have to apply to as many as five properties before they are accepted.
 And some people end up applying to as many as ten.
 This can decrease your credit score between 25 and 50 points.

 Not only are points deducted from your score, but also the inquiries are burned into your report for up to two years.
 Any future inquiries will reveal your previous inquiries, and this can begin to paint a picture of desperation to lenders who will be much less likely to grant the next loan you need.

-For many younger apartment renters, this situation can be even more devastating because a stable credit history has not yet been established.
+This situation is even more devastating for many younger apartment renters because a stable credit history is not yet established.
 Without a consistent credit track record, individuals initiating multiple hard apartment rental inquiries can seriously jeopardize their ability to get a home mortgage or auto loan down the road.

 What can I do to protect myself?

 The most important thing is to exercise caution and to avoid having too many hard inquiries.
 Although you can do this by applying to fewer apartments, there are exciting alternatives that you can utilize to protect your credit.

 For instance, some apartment rental websites are now allowing the usage of soft inquiries in place of hard inquiries for apartment rental applications in their tenant verification service.
 The way this works is that the applicant can make a soft inquiry at first as if they're viewing their own credit score.